FEDarling/weekly-tracker/weeklys/react_status/296/README.md

 *   An interesting demo of a service that claims to [run React's entire test suite in just 12 seconds](https://react.statuscode.com/link/125879/web) (versus over 3 minutes usually) by running the tests server-side in parallel.

-Jobs

-[Senior Software Engineer at This Dot Labs (Remote, Worldwide)](https://react.statuscode.com/link/125851/web) — Great benefits working in modern tech stacks and amazing clients such as Google, Meta, Twilio, Cloudinary, Roblox, and more.
-This Dot Labs

-[Find React Jobs with Hired](https://react.statuscode.com/link/125852/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [Simple Example of Making a React Hook to Prompt Confirmation Before Action](https://react.statuscode.com/link/125855/web "medium.com") — Are you sure you really want to do that?
 Sometimes it’s worth asking.

 Isaac Kwok